BARNETT

 4) REPEAT PROCESS ABOVE - repeat each step above for each edition copy.

 I began working as a Patina Specialist at ARTWORKS Foundry & Gallery in 1985-88.
-Even after securing a full-time teaching position at Merced College in 1988, I return to the foundry in Berkeley, CA to cast new works, create edition copies, work on large-scale sculptures and pursue 3D printing enlargement projects.
+Even after securing a full-time teaching position at Merced College in 1988, I would return to the foundry in Berkeley, CA to cast new works, create edition copies, work on large-scale sculptures and pursue 3D printing enlargement projects.
 For several decades I kept an art studio right next door, splitting my time between working on new sculptures there and creating waxes from my home studio.

 Teaching the Bronze Casting Process at Merced College